- In-District Transfer Requests

 Select this link for the Choice Transfer Request Portal

-A completed inter-district/choice transfer agreement does not withdraw your student form the current school or resident district.
+A completed inter-district/choice transfer agreement does not withdraw your student from the current school or resident district.
 If the inter-district/choice transfer is approved, it is recommended that the family provide the current school of attendance with a courtesy call to inform the current school that their student will be enrolling in another school district.
 Once the student enrolls in the requested school district, the student will be formally withdrawn from Highline Public Schools.
 If the inter-district/choice transfer is denied by the requested district, the student will continue enrollment in Highline Public Schools.

 Non-resident students are those who do not live within Highline Public School (HPS) boundaries.